Lost Voyage: Plot

 The movie opens in 1972, a young Aaron Roberts (8 years old) along with his grandmother watches as his father and stepmother board a small cruise ship, the Corona Queen.
-Before his father and stepmother depart on their honeymoon, they offer Aaron a gift (much later found to be a pocket knife), which he rejects, throwing it to the ground and criticizing his new stepmother, petulantly stating that “She’s not my mother!"; we find out his mother died.
-Later his father and stepmother discuss Aaron’s behavior and decide to give him time to adjust.
+Before his father and stepmother depart on their honeymoon, they offer Aaron a gift (much later found to be a pocket knife), which he rejects, throwing it to the ground and criticizing his new stepmother, petulantly stating that “She’s not my mother!"; and his biological mother passed away.
+Later his father and stepmother discuss Aaron's behavior and decide to give him time to adjust.
 On the bridge of the Corona Queen, the captain and crew discover they are fast approaching a large sonar image, leading to a bizarre, scary, dark cloud formation the ship cannot escape.
 The frightened passengers run around the ship, panicked, and Aaron's father and stepmother cling to each other in their stateroom, as a bright light engulfs them.